765 742 9066 Toggle Nav

 First, you must wait for a pre-determined period of time from the date of conviction or arrest (which varies, depending on the crime’s severity).
 Let’s say you were arrested, but were never charged with a crime.
 In that situation, you must wait one year before you can petition for expungement.
 But if you were convicted, you will need to wait five years on a misdemeanor (or Class D felony/Level 6 felony reduced to a misdemeanor) or eight to 10 years on certain felonies, depending on the severity and type of offense.

 During the waiting period, you must not be convicted of another crime.
 Also, it is essential that you have no additional charges pending against you.
-And before you petition, make sure you have paid any fines, fees, and court costs.
+Before you petition, make sure you have paid any fines, fees, and court costs.

 If your petition for expungement is granted, you should be treated as if you were never convicted.
-Employers cannot discriminate against you based on your expunged conviction and, for misdemeanors and most minor felonies, your records are sealed from the public.
+Employers cannot discriminate against you based on your expunged conviction.
+It is possible to have your records sealed for misdemeanors and most minor felonies.
 What’s more, your civil rights are restored—you can vote, hold public office, and serve as a juror.
 You also regain the right to own and possess a firearm.

-As you are going through the restoration process, keep in mind that your right to purchase and own a firearm is governed by both Indiana law and federal law.
+As you are going through the process of getting your gun rights back, keep in mind that your right to purchase and own a firearm is governed by both Indiana law and federal law.
 Federal law states that any conviction that has been expunged cannot be considered a conviction for purposes of the federal statute.
 The U.S. Department of Justice also concluded that Indiana’s expungement statute is sufficient in removing the federal firearms prohibition in the Gun Control Act.

 What does this mean?